-- If your computer is on, wait until the floppy drive LED indicator turns off and then unplug the USB cable.
+- ☐ If your computer is on, wait until the floppy drive LED indicator turns off and then unplug the USB cable.
 If the floppy disk drive is not removed properly, your system may crash and you may lose any unsaved data. - If your computer is off, you can directly unplug the USB cable from the computer.

-Inserting a diskette
+Inserting a floppy disk

-To insert a diskette, proceed as follows:
+To insert a floppy disk, proceed as follows:

-- 1 Hold the diskette (1) with the label side facing up. - 2 Gently push the diskette into the drive (2) until it clicks into place.
+- 1 Hold the disk (1) with the label side facing up. - 2 Gently push the disk into the drive (2) until it clicks into place.

-Removing a diskette
+Removing a floppy disk

-To remove a diskette, proceed as follows:
+To remove a floppy disk, proceed as follows:

-When you finish using the diskette, wait until the LED indicator (1) turns off and then press the eject button (2) to remove the diskette.
+When you have finished using the floppy disk, wait until the LED indicator (1) turns off and then press the eject button (2) to remove the disk.